 After attending Norwalk Public Schools, Bob moved to Virginia to earn his degree in political science from Lynchburg College.
 There, Bob honed his political skills as a student senator, campus leader and intern for U.S. Senator Christopher Dodd (D-CT).
 Once back in Norwalk he eagerly took a position as a substitute teacher from 1993 to 1995.

 In May 2010, Bob returned to Lynchburg College to deliver the commencement address to the graduating class.
 During the ceremonies, Bob was awarded the degree of Doctorate of Humane Letters from his alma mater.

 Prior to his election to the Senate, Bob represented the people of Norwalk’s 137th Assembly District for three years.
 Bob is a real estate professional with William Pitt Sotheby’s International Realty.
-He’s helped people buy and sell property for fifteen years in the Norwalk office.
+He’s helped people buy and sell property for 19 years in the Norwalk office.